nearbycreative/light-framework/README.md

 ### Using route closures:

-Light Framework is a micro-framework for spinning up API's quickly.
-If you wanted to, you could create your entire application in a single file using closures:
+If you look at the generated _public/index.php_, you'll see it provided a few simple routes to start you off.
+If you wanted to, you could create your entire application in a single file using just route closures, ie:

-Example index.php:
+An example _index.php_:

 ```
 require_once __DIR__ . '/../vendor/autoload.php';